KU-CBMR/phylaGAN/README.md

-# phyLoSTM
+# phylaGAN

-A combined modeling using CNN for feature extraction and LSTM for temporal dependency analysis in microbiome data.
-DIABIMMUNE three country cohort and DiGuilio study have been used as the data for implementation of the method.

-temporal.py is the file for longitudinal analysis and CNN.py is the file for CNN based feature extraction

-The datafiles are OTU_data_revised.csv and Diguilio.xlsx
+Two-step generative pipeline using a combination of C-GAN model and autoencoders that can sample microbiome data from different conditions and provide synthetic data representative of the true data and project it onto a common subspace for disease prediction.

 Prerequisites: